 Plug-ins are available as themes in free and paid versions.
 There are teams of developers who work on themes and plug-ins.
 These developers spend time updating and maintaining the plug-ins as per the latest norms, technologies and conditions.
 For example, a plug-in for making your website SEO friendly should be updated regularly with the latest algorithms in line with Google, Bing and various other search engines.

 Plug-ins make your website more functional and give it an edge over others.
 Remember, WordPress as a platform is just a plain vanilla cake.
 To make it look more attractive, you need to have a theme installed.
 And to make that vanilla cake taste you need to have plug-ins.

 WordPress can be amended in its code to make it more functional.
-WordPress code can be edited and one can customise the code to make it work as per ones need.
-As per the usage license of WordPress, there are no restrictions to edit the code.
+WordPress code can be edited and one can customise the code to make it work as per one's need.
+As per the usage license of WordPress, there are no restrictions to editing the code.
 This makes it a truly customisable system.

 #3 - Multi-media Support

 WordPress supports a large number of file formats.
 Feel free to check out the long list of accepted file types for WordPress.
 The following categories are accepted: